 If a member of staff thinks for whatever reason that a child may be at risk of abuse from another child or young person, or that a child may be abusing others, the member of staff should report their concern to the DSL without delay in accordance with this policy.
-If a child is in immediate danger, or at risk of harm, a referral to Authorities should be made immediately.
+The member of staff should communicate the concern to the DSL or Deputies and also write down the concern in MyConcern.